 ASPA: The Alabama Scholastic Press Association, sponsored by The University of Alabama's Department of Journalism and Creative Media, is 82 years old and seeks to empower middle and high school newspaper, yearbook, multimedia, newsmagazine, literary magazine and broadcast staffs around Alabama.
 As director, I organize contests, events and training for students and teachers, a well as write grants and handle business aspects of a non profit.

-Multicultural Journalism Program: For 37 years, The University of Alabama Department of Journalism and Creative Media has been committed to increasing diversity in America’s newsrooms with its Multicultural Journalism Program.
+Multicultural Journalism Program: For 38 years, The University of Alabama Department of Journalism and Creative Media has been committed to increasing diversity in America’s newsrooms with its Multicultural Journalism Program.
 As part of year-round recruiting efforts, the Multicultural Journalism Workshop is held.
 The purpose of the workshop is to give high school students experience that teaches them more about college life and a career in media.
 Each year, 10 to 20 students from around the country are selected to attend an intensive 10-day workshop is held on the UA campus each summer.
 The workshop emphasizes multimedia reporting, writing, editing, graphics, photography, production and basic communication skills, and participants produce the MJP Journal (online and in print) to showcase what they’ve learned.

-TEDxTuscaloosa: I was lead organizer for TEDxTuscaloosa until 2018.
+I am a TED Circles host.
+I was previously lead organizer for TEDxTuscaloosa.
 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TED Talks video and live speakers combine to spark deep discussion and connection.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events, such as the one in Tuscaloosa, are self-organized.